-Ewing tumors are usually found as a result of signs or symptoms that a child or teen is having.
-If a tumor is suspected, tests will be needed to confirm the diagnosis.
+Ewing tumors are usually found because of signs or symptoms a child or teen is having.
+If a tumor is suspected, tests will be needed to find out for sure.

 Medical history and physical exam

-If your child has signs or symptoms that might suggest a tumor, the doctor will want to get a complete medical history to learn about any symptoms the child is having and how long they have been present.
+If your child has signs or symptoms that could be from a tumor, the doctor will want to get a complete medical history to find out more about the symptoms and how long they have been present.
 The doctor will also do a complete physical exam, paying special attention to any areas causing pain or swelling.

-If symptoms and/or the results of the physical exam suggest a child might have a Ewing tumor (or other tumor), the doctor will do tests to find out.
+If a doctor suspects the child might have a bone tumor (or another type of tumor), more tests will be done to find out.
 These might include imaging tests, biopsies, and/or lab tests.

 Imaging tests (such as x-rays, MRI scans, CT scans, bone scans, and PET scans) create pictures of the inside of the body.
-Imaging tests may be done for many reasons, including:
+Imaging tests can be done for many reasons, including:

-- To help find out if a suspicious area might be cancerous
+- To help find out if a suspicious area might be cancer

 - To determine the extent of a tumor or learn how far a cancer may have spread